codefresh-io/docs.codefresh.io/_docs/configure-ci-cd-pipeline/monitoring-pipelines.md

 |{::nomarkdown}<img src="../../../images/pipeline/monitoring/step-status-error.png" display=inline-block/> {:/}| Pipeline step execution has been terminated because of error. |

-### Viewing logs for pipeline and pipeline steps
+### View/download logs for pipeline and pipeline steps

 View logs for running and completed builds, and download them in HTML or text formats.
+You can view logs online, for the entire build or for single or specific steps in the build.
+Similarly, you can download the log for the entire build, or for single or specific steps.
+The Filter Logs option is useful to view and manage logs, especially for large builds as there is a max size limit for logs.
+You can also search logs to find what you are looking for.

+>Note:
->Note: The max log size for the entire build is 100MB, and 20MB per step.
-Once the size is exceeded, the system stops logging but the build execution continues.
+  The max log size for the entire build is 100MB, and 20MB per step.
+The system stops generating logs once the build size is exceeded.

-* To view logs for the selected build, click **Output** in the lower part of the Build details.
+  For large builds, it may be easier to filter the logs and view/download by single or multiple steps.

   {% include
 image.html
 lightbox="true"
 file="/images/pipeline/monitoring/build-logs.png"